Emergency Protocol for Students

 • Inform them that you may be without access to technology and request flexibility with regard to your course work.

-• Discuss whether assignment deadline extensions, deferred grading, or alternative grading options exist.
+• Discuss the possibility of assignment deadline extensions, deferred grading, or alternative grading options.

 • Be mindful that requests for grading flexibility fall under the sole purview of the instructor.

-Seek support from the World Campus Student Affairs Office of Care and Concern by completing a Care and Concern form if the following apply:
+Seek support from Student Affairs by completing our Care and Concern form if any of the following conditions apply:

 • You have health and wellness concerns resulting from the emergency.